Transforming wound care

 About the project

-The aim of the transforming wound care project is to implement the National Wound Care Strategy Programme lower limb pathway in Cornwall and the Isles of Scilly by 30 September 2024.
+The aim of the transforming wound care project was to implement the National Wound Care Strategy Programme lower limb pathway in Cornwall and the Isles of Scilly.

 We strive to provide the best possible care to all our patients, and lower limb wound care is no exception.
 With an increase in demand, it's important for us to be reactive and make necessary changes that will maintain areas that are working well and improve other areas of the service.
 By making these changes we aim to: